Welcome to the Festival of Trees

 About the Event

 The Festival of Trees is a great way to start your Holiday season off with family and friends while supporting the children at Primary Children’s Hospital.
-Tickets will go on sale November 1, 2023.
-Event Times
+More details about the event will be available soon.

 Silent Auction